benjamincharity/resets/README.md

-These were originally based off of [Eric Meyer's original css reset](http://meyerweb.com/eric/tools/css/reset/) then tweaked over the years through repetitive use until I arrived at a version that never needed to change per project.
+These were originally based off of [Eric Meyer's original css reset](http://meyerweb.com/eric/tools/css/reset/) then tweaked over the years through repetitive use until I arrived at a version that rarely needs to change per project.

 Many of the latest revisions borrow quite heavily from